Renewal of Driver Licenses, Permits & ID's

 - You must provide your Social Security Card or other proof of full SSN (see list of accepted documents here);

-- If your address has changed, you must provide proof of your current residential address;
+- You must provide proof of your current residential address;

 - Additional documentation may be required if you have had a legal name change;